Work exchange opportunites

 We can be a busy place with a educational groups arriving and leaving every 2 – 4 days.
 Some days there’ll be 0 changeovers on others it could be 40!

-We expect to provide our school groups with well-presented and clean rooms and so we’re pretty strict with the housekeeping as it’s a very important aspect of the service we offer our schools.
+We provide our school groups with well-presented and clean rooms and so we’re pretty strict with the housekeeping as it’s a very important aspect of the service we offer our schools.

 Please download the detailed role description below: